-Dr. Jeny Bauer has been a physical therapist for 12 years.
+Dr. Jeny Bauer has been a physical therapist for 15 years.
 She received her Bachelor's Degree in Biology from Southwest State University in 2000, her Master’s Degree in Physical Therapy in 2002 from the University of Wisconsin – La Crosse, and finally a Doctorate Degree in Physical Therapy from Temple University in 2010.
 Her previous work experience in physical therapy includes time spent at Avera Marshall Regional Medical Center from 2002 to 2009, where she worked in outpatient, nursing home, hospital inpatient, and home care.
-Jeny has also received specialized education in spinal manipulation and kinesiotaping.
+She also worked at Southwest Minnesota Therapy from 2009 until joining our team in 2016.
+Jeny has also received additional education in spinal manipulation and kinesiotaping.

-She began working at Southwest Minnesota Therapy in 2009 primarily in outpatient orthopedic care, but she also does some home care physical therapy.
 Though Jeny truly enjoys her job in physical therapy and the challenge of figuring out what is going on and how to fix it, she most enjoys working with patients who have back pain and sports injuries.
 Jeny resides in rural Lynd with her husband and three children.
-In her free time, she enjoys working in the garden, knitting, scrapbooking, and doing home renovation projects.
+In her free time, she enjoys working in the garden, reading, and doing home renovation projects.

 Dr Roper is a family medicine doctor from Baudette, MN.
 She has been in practice for more than 30 years.
 She will provide full range of services, from prescribing drugs to performing surgery, and will use the latest medical tools.

 She believes that all parts of the body work together and influence one another.
 Dr Roper’s whole person approach to medicine is focused on looking beyond your symptoms to understand how lifestyle and environmental factors impact your wellbeing.
 She will encourage and teach patients how to prevent illness and injury by maintaining a healthy lifestyle.